xuanduong1605/routing/README.md

 1. The source code for `DVrouter.py` or `LSrouter.py`.
 2. Bonus: If you submit both `DVrouter.py` and `LSrouter.py` and they pass all the tests, you can get a bonus of 20 points.

-Please make sure all files are in the `project2/` folder of your master branch.

-We will run the network simulation using the provided json files.
+We will run the network simulation using the provided JSON files.
 Your grade will be based on whether your algorithm finds the lowest cost paths and whether you have violated any of the restrictions listed above.
 We will also check that `DVrouter` actually runs a distance-vector algorithm and that `LSrouter` actually runs a link-state algorithm.

 ### Grading

 The total grades is 100:

 - 30: correctness of code
-  - 10: doesn't modify files other than DVrouter.py and LSrouter.py
+  - 10: doesn't modify files other than `DVrouter.py` and `LSrouter.py`
-  - 10: doesn't use restricted functions and variables in provided files (see [Restrictions](#Restrictions))
+  - 10: doesn't use restricted functions and variables in provided files (see [Restrictions](#restrictions))
   - 10: algorithmic correctness
 - 20: passing two small_net tests (10 for each)
 - 30: passing two pg244_net tests (15 for each)
 - 20: passing two pg242_net tests (10 for each)
-- 20: bonus points for implementing both (and passing all tests).
+- 20: bonus points for implementing both (and passing all tests)
 - Deductions based on late policies
 - For this project, you are not required to modify the report (but please feel free to include citations and grading notes there).